Hez0618/ScriptedSimulation/README.md

 <p align="center">
   An AI-driven NPC simulation inspired by murder mysteries like <i>Murder on the Orient Express</i>.
   Everyone had a reason.
 Everyone had a secret.
-But only one night to hide the truth.
+But everything changes on the night Marcus is found dead.
 </p>

+---

+> ⚠️ **Note**: This is a prototype / work-in-progress project.
+> Core systems are functional, but the full simulation is still under development.

 ---